sgeorgakis/aggregator/README.md

 Due to lack of familiarization with the `Apache Thrift` and `Apache Kafka` frameworks, I believe that best practices were not followed.
 Nevertheless, this exercise gave me the oportunity to explore and experiment with these technologies.

+I decided to use the simple server implementation `Apache Thrift` offers and do not focus on security issues in any module or service configuration to focus more in the assignment implementation.